 - If you enable vSphere DRS (Distributed Resource Scheduler) for the cluster, you must set the Automation level to Partially automated or Fully automated.
-If you set the Automation level to Manual, the BOSH automated installation fails with a
+If you set the Automation level to Manual, the BOSH automated installation will fail with a

 power_on_vm error when BOSH attempts to create virtual machines (VMs).

-Note If you are deploying Ops Manager behind a firewall, see Preparing Your Firewall.
+Note If you are deploying Operations Manager behind a firewall, see Preparing your firewall for deploying Operations Manager.

-Minimum resource requirements for Ops Manager deployment with Small Footprint TAS for VMs
+Minimum resource requirements for Operations Manager deployment with Small Footprint TAS for VMs

-The following are the minimum resource requirements for maintaining a Ops Manager deployment with Small Footprint TAS for VMs on vSphere:
+The following are the minimum resource requirements for maintaining a Operations Manager deployment with Small Footprint TAS for VMs on vSphere: